 Atherosclerosis affects large and medium-sized arteries.
-The type of artery and where the plaque develops varies with each person.
+The type of artery affected and where the plaque develops varies with each person.

-How does atherosclerosis start?
+How does atherosclerosis start and progress?

-Cigarette smoke greatly aggravates and speeds up the growth of atherosclerosis in the coronary arteries, the aorta and the arteries of the legs.
+Smoking greatly aggravates and speeds up the growth of atherosclerosis in the coronary arteries, the aorta and the arteries of the legs.

-The innermost layer of the artery becomes markedly thickened by these accumulating cells and surrounding material.
-If the wall is thickened sufficiently, the diameter of the artery will be reduced and less blood will flow, thus decreasing the oxygen supply.
+The arterial wall becomes markedly thickened by these accumulating cells and surrounding material.
+The artery narrows and blood flow is reduced, thus decreasing the oxygen supply.

 Often a blood clot forms and blocks the artery, stopping the flow of blood.
 If the oxygen supply to the heart muscle is reduced, a heart attack can occur.
 If the oxygen supply to the brain is cut off, a stroke can occur.
-And if the oxygen supply to the extremities occurs, gangrene can result.
+And if the oxygen supply to the extremities is reduced, gangrene can result.

-This content was last reviewed on 12/10/2012.
+This content was last reviewed on 04/21/2014.